 Step 3: Apply to the IDA program

 The application opens four times a year.
 Scroll down to see the next opening date, and download the application overview here.

 Step 4: Meet your saving goal and make plan

 Once you have been accepted into the program, your next step is to complete the required hours of financial education training and build and submit a business plan.
 Templates are available to assist you.
-As you complete your training, you will need to save a minimum of $1,000 over a minimum of 13 months (approximately $84/month).
+As you complete your training, you will need to save a minimum of $1,200 over 6 months to 2 years (as low as $50/month).

 Step 5: Get grant funding